fondinfo/slides/mdp/en-p12-basics.md

 ![large](http://fondinfo.github.io/images/misc/segments-1.svg)
-# Random segments
+# Random Segments

 - Ask the user for the number of segments to draw
 - Draw the segments
     - All with the same color, black
-    - Each with both endpoints in a random position
+    - Each with both ends in a random position
     - But entirely contained within the canvas

 ---

 ![large](http://fondinfo.github.io/images/misc/segments-2.svg)
-# Broken line
+# Polyline

 - Ask the user for the number of segments to draw
-- Draw the segments as a broken line, in black
+- Draw the segments as a polyline, in black
-    - Start from a random point and connect it with a subsequent random point
+    - Start from a random point and connect it to a subsequent random point
-    - Continue connecting the last point with a new random point
+    - Continue connecting the last point to a new random point
 - The line must be entirely contained within the canvas